Journal of Clinical Medicine Research, ISSN 1918-3003 print, 1918-3011 online, Open Access

 Figure 4.

-Figure 4.
-Forest plot of NIHSS at discharge outcome.
+↓ Figure 5.
+Forest plot of NIHSS at admission outcome.
 SD: standard deviation; MD: mean difference; CI: confidence interval; NIHSS: National Institutes of Health Stroke Scale.

 Figure 5.